kratisto/docs/pages/public_cloud/compute/start_instance_on_attached_volume/guide.en-us.md

 > **Horizon**
 >> Log in to [the Horizon interface](https://horizon.cloud.ovh.net/auth/login/).
 >>
->> Select the `appropriate region`{.action} from the drop down menu at the top left.
+>> Select the appropriate region from the drop down menu at the top left.
 >>
->> On the Project tab, open the `Compute tab`{.action} and click `Instances category`{.action}
+>> On the Project tab, open the `Compute`{.action} tab and click `Instances`{.action} category.
 >>
->> Click `Launch Instance`{.action}
+>> Click `Launch Instance`{.action}.
 >>
 >> ![public-cloud](images/create-an-instance-with-a-bootable-volume-1.png){.thumbnail}
 >>
->> In the Launch Instance dialog box, for the Source tab, in the `Select Boot Source` choose volume.
+>> In the Launch Instance dialog box, in the Source tab, choose "Volume" in the `Select Boot Source` field.
 >>
 >> ![public-cloud](images/create-an-instance-with-a-bootable-volume-3.png){.thumbnail}
 >>
->> With choosing this option, a new field for Volume displays.
-You can select the volume created bofore from the list.
+>> A new field for volume selection appears.
+You can select the previously created volume from the list.
 >>
 >> ![public-cloud](images/create-an-instance-with-a-bootable-volume-4.png){.thumbnail}
 >>
 >> Click `Launch Instance`{.action}.
 >>
->> The instance will be in a build then Block Device Mapping state before being available.
+>> The instance will be in a `build` state then `Block Device Mapping` state before being available.
 >>
->> The instance will have the volume attached.
+>> The instance will eventually have the volume attached.
 >>
 >> ![public-cloud](images/create-an-instance-with-a-bootable-volume-9.png){.thumbnail}
 >>